Parmesan Chive Butter

 This post may contain affiliate links.
 Please read our disclosure policy.

-As you can see I like flavored butter a lot.
-If you guys haven’t tried making it yourself I highly recommend it.
-Here are several reasons why:
+My other favorites are roasted garlic butter, cinnamon honey butter and strawberry butter.
+As you can see, I like flavored butter a lot.
+If you haven’t tried making it at home, I highly recommend it.

-There are endless possibilities.
-My favorite is spread it over a slice of sourdough bread.
-You can use it for Hasselback Potatoes, roasted, mashed or baked potatoes.
+My favorite is spreading it over a slice of sourdough bread.

 Good to know

-- If you end up with a ton of chives and looking for ideas what to do with it, this post on how to preserve chives is quite helpful.
+If you end up with a lot of chives from the garden and need ideas for the rest, this guide on how to preserve chives is helpful.

 Parmesan Chive Butter